 Home theatres, built-in bars, and garage mahals may appeal to some buyers, but they’ll also turn off others.
 They’re not an investment to make if a sale is on the horizon.

 Adding an extended room or an additional story to your home almost never pays off when you’re trying to sell.
-This is only worth it if you’re staying long term.
+These types of home renovations are only a good investment if you’re staying long term.